kellibrooke/react-tutorial/README.md

   * Add "start": "webpack-dev-server" to the "scripts" section of package.json
   * this will add the $ webpack-dev-server command anytime you run $ npm run start

+14. Set Up ESLint
+  * npm install eslint@4.13.1 -g
+  * npm install eslint@4.13.1 --save-dev
+  * eslint --init
+    ?
+How would you like to configure ESLint?
+    Answer questions about your style
+    ?
+Are you using ECMAScript 6 features?
+Yes
+    ?
+Are you using ES6 modules?
+Yes
+    ?
+Where will your code run?
+Browser
+    ?
+Do you use CommonJS?
+No
+    ?
+Do you use JSX?
+Yes
+    ?
+Do you use React?
+Yes
+    ?
+What style of indentation do you use?
+Spaces
+    ?
+What quotes do you use for strings?
+Single
+    ?
+What line endings do you use?
+Unix
+    ?
+Do you require semicolons?
+Yes
+    ?
+What format do you want your config file to be in?
+JSON
+    * change "indent" number in .eslintrc.json from 4 to 2
+  * npm install eslint-plugin-react -g
+  * npm install eslint-plugin-react --save-dev
+  * add "lint": "eslint src/** src/**/**; exit 0" to package.json "scripts" section
+  * add "react/jsx-uses-vars": 2 to the "rules" section of .eslintrc.json; this tells ESLint that component names in JSX count as use of a variable
+  * add "react/jsx-uses-react": 2 to the "rules" section of .eslintrc.json; this tell ESLint that the React library is not an unused variable
+  * surround code that shouldn't be linted with:
+    /*eslint-disable */ /*eslint-enable */
+  * add rules to .eslintrc.json
+    "react/jsx-no-duplicate-props": 2, (catches duplicate prop names being passed into a component) "react/jsx-no-undef": 2, (catches JSX variables that are undeclared) "react/no-multi-comp": 2, (prevents us from declaring multiple components in a single file; each component should have its own file)
+    "react/jsx-indent-props": [
+        "error",
+        2
+      ], (checks to ensure we are breaking out props passed into components into separate lines and indenting them the correct amount)
+    "react/jsx-pascal-case": 2, (ensures all component names are written in pascal case) "react/prop-types": 2,
+    "react/jsx-indent": [
+        "error",
+        2
+    ], (validates proper indentation for content nested within JSX tags; 2 is the number of spaces it is checking for and must match the number on our general "indent" rule)
+  * run $ npm run lint to lint your code
+  * run $ npm install eslint-loader --save-dev
+  * add eslint-loader to rules array in webpack.config.js
+  * add "lint-fix": "eslint src/** src/**/** --fix; exit 0" to "scripts" section of package.json (this allows you to run "npm run lint-fix" and it will fix minor issues like indentation)

 CREATING THE APP COMPONENT
 1. Create components folder in src folder
 2. Create main App component file (App.jsx) within components folder